oracle-livelabs/cloud-database-services/database-cloud-services-automate-stack-deployments/introduction/introduction.md

 Oracle Exadata Database Service on Cloud@Customer is the simplest way to move an organization’s business-critical Oracle Database workloads to the cloud.
 It simultaneously runs Oracle Exadata Database Service and the fully managed Oracle Autonomous Database Service inside customers’ data centers and behind their firewalls to help meet strict data residency and security requirements.

-These hands-on lab guides provide step-by-step directions to Learn how to automate the deployment of database environments that will run on the Oracle Exadata Database Service on Cloud@Customer using the OCI Management interfaces (OCI Console, CLI, APIs, SDKs, and Terraform).
+These hands-on lab guides provide step-by-step directions to Learn how to automate the deployment of Oracle Database environments that will run on the Exadata Database Service on Cloud@Customer using the OCI Management interfaces (OCI Console, CLI, APIs, SDKs, and Terraform).

 Gain hands-on experience on how to create standard images, discover & capture gold environment images, and use automation to deploy standardized environment stacks.